brunerd/jpt/README.md

 		Path (-p):
-			-p <path> the target path in JSON Pointer or JSON Path -g Gracefully (silently) ignore any and all non-existant JSONPath paths (non-existant JSON Pointers still fail for test, remove and replace as per spec)
+			-p <path> the target path in JSON Pointer or JSON Path

 		From (-f):
 			-f <path> the "from" path (JSON Pointer or Path) for copy and move operations